antonbriganti/antonbriganti.github.io/_posts/2025-01-16-alerting-journey.md

 To fix this, we decided to run a quick internal workshop where we all talked about what we think our alerting should look like, based on some simple pre-organised prompts.
 We were actually pretty in line with each other so there wasn’t much disagreement, which was nice.
 From the answers we got from that workshop, we then created the document which we call our alerting philosophy.

 ![Screenshot of a Miro board]({{ page.contentDir }}/workshop.jpg) *Here's what the end of our workshop looked like.
-We all placed our answers as sticky notes on the key questions, discussed then afterwards summarised our final thoughts*
+We all placed our answers as sticky notes on the key questions, discussed then afterwards summarised our final thoughts.*

 ## But what is an alerting philosophy?
 The alerting philosophy is like a mission statement, outlining everything we want to our alerting to be.
 We’ve tried to make it as succinct and easy to reference as possible.
 I am personally a big fan of having a “sign to point to”, documentation that we can easily reference which provides clear answers to whatever questions are asked.